 One extremely special moment was when Aelwyd Bro Cernyw, the choir Myrddin and I first met in, sang ‘Y Weddi’ (a translation of ‘The Prayer’ by Andrea Boccelli and Celine Dion) A Capella.

 Myrddin and I love going to gigs and festivals so it was inevitable that we would have a live band at our wedding.
 We found ‘Friends of the Bride’ purely by chance!
 I think I googled something like ‘Indie wedding bands North Wales’ and ran through the results.
 When we found their website we listened to a selection of live tracks and we were really impressed.
 They weren’t just your average wedding covers band, they had the energy of a real live band.
-Also their set list was really varied so there was something for everyone’s taste.
-They performed 3 x 40 minute live sets and also continued to DJ until 1am.
-The fact that the dance floor was full to the brim from 8pm – 1am is credit to just how brilliant they were.
+Also, their setlist was really varied so there was something for everyone’s taste.
+They performed 3 x 40 minute live sets and also continued to DJ until 1 am.
+The fact that the dance floor was full to the brim from 8 pm – 1 am is a credit to just how brilliant they were.
 They really made for a great party and everyone keeps asking me who the amazing band was.

 Our photographer was one of the first things we booked back in early 2013.
 We found Ann-kathrin Koch featured on Rock My Wedding and fell in love with her style of photography.
 I soon arranged a skype meeting with her to discuss our requirements.
 She was so so lovely; it felt like chatting to an old friend.
 Myrddin and I decided to book her right away and we are so glad we did as our photographs are the best memory of our day.
 Ann succeeded to capture the emotion of the whole day so well.
 She was also a joy to have around on the day and everyone commented on how nice she was.